TiProxy Load Balancing Policies

 TiProxy lets you configure the combination and priority of load balancing policies through the policy configuration item.

-• resource: the resource priority policy performs load balancing based on the following priority order: status, health, memory, CPU, location, and connection count.
+• resource: the resource priority policy performs load balancing based on the following priority order: status, label, health, memory, CPU, location, and connection count.

-• location: the location priority policy performs load balancing based on the following priority order: status, location, health, memory, CPU, and connection count.
+• location: the location priority policy performs load balancing based on the following priority order: status, label, location, health, memory, CPU, and connection count.

 More resources